jtebert/document-everything/_programming/git.md

 git push origin --tags
 ```

-Now if you go to the "Releases" section on your repository on Github (in the bar below the repository description), you'll see your tag.
+Now if you go to the "Releases" section on your repository on GitHub (in the bar below the repository description), you'll see your tag.
 If you move from the "Releases" tab to the "Tags" tab, you can click the three dots and select "Create release."
 From here, you can create a nicely-formatted permalinked release with additional information, embedded images, and compiled binaries.
 It will also automatically include a zip file of the source code at that tag's commit.

 Source: [Git documentation](https://git-scm.com/book/en/v2/Git-Basics-Tagging)
 {: .fs-2}